 CRSETYPE = Course type; how course counts towards curricular requirement(s)

-Fall term 2017 pre-registration closed on April 21.
-A one week add/drop period for fall term 2017 opens on May 8 and closes at 5 pm on May 12.
-Once closed, changes to fall term schedules are not possible until e-Reg opens on August 25 at 9 am. e-Reg is available for fall term 2017 pre-registration unless permission is required to add any full term course, regardless of space in the class.
+Fall term 2017 add/drop is open until September 8.
+Note that beginning August 30 permission is required to add any full term course, regardless of space in the class.
 Click the link above for more academic date and deadline information.
 Permission required and repeat courses must be registered using the appropriate form, available in the Registrar’s Office or online.
-DO NOT email add/drop or permission requests to the Registrar’s Office as they will not be processed.
+Please DO NOT email add/drop or permission requests to the Registrar’s Office as they will not be processed.